UPDATED on December 1, 2019

 Don’t Expect a Poker Game During the Day

 Just as with online poker, liquidity is the name of the game with live poker and when no players are around, no games will be running.
-Popular as poker may be in the Czech Republic, you’ll be hard pressed to find action anywhere in town prior to 1 or 2 pm each day.
+Popular as poker may be in the Czech Republic, you’ll be hard pressed to find action anywhere in town prior to 2 pm each day.
 From 2-5 pm you might find that there’s one or possibly two tables running in the entire city.
 From 5 pm onward is when the games really get going, with activity at all the local poker rooms, both via cash games and tournaments.

 Many casinos in Prague will advertise that they’re open 24/7, and, indeed, you’ll be able to place bets on slots and table games anytime.
-Nonetheless, live poker cash games usually only heat up as the afternoon approaches.
+Nonetheless, live poker cash games only heat up as the afternoon approaches.
 I will say that in both my trips to Prague it was off-season.
 When the EPT is in town (mid- to late December) and in during the summer holidays, there’s a significant boost to the amount of poker being played in the city.
 Also, as a rule, weekends tend to be FAR busier than weekdays.

 While on your Prague poker trip, you should stay up-to-date on exactly where you’ll find active games via Pokerzive.cz, as the site provides real-time information about where live poker cash games and tournaments are running in the city (see the right side of the homepage).

 Don’t Forget Your Passport

 This ain’t your typical local U.S. poker room and this sure as heck ain’t Las Vegas.
-When playing poker in Europe you’ve always got to have your passport ready.
+When playing poker in Europe foreigners always got to have passports on them.
 Usually, you’ll just need to present it once when entering the casino premises.
 Also, you only need to be 18+ to play poker in Prague.